Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1OQk7vNt6-0,147.1,196.48.md

 and crashes and whatnot, and that will probably just distract us from the feedback we really really need in the beginning.
 So that's you know, so we're cutting it out.
 However, we will introduce multiplayer later.
 We really do need to test it and make sure it's stable, make sure the gameplay is fun when you're playing with friends, so that will come, just a little later.
-And we're not trying to hide the fact that we don't have multiplayer, we do,
+And we're not trying to hide the fact that we don't have multiplayer, we do, it's just really about single-player feedback at this point.